marcua/tweeql/README.md

     runner = QueryRunner()
     runner.run_query("SELECT text FROM twitter_sample;", False)

-That's it!  `QueryRunner.run_query` takes a TweeQL query and executes it.
+`QueryRunner.run_query` takes a TweeQL query and executes it.
 The second argument to `run_query` determines whether the query runs asynchronously or not.
 In this case, the program blocks on the `run_query` call because the second argument is `False`.
 If you run with the second argument as `True`, a new thread will execute the query.
-To stop the query programmatically, use `runner.stop_query()`.
+To stop an asynchronous query programmatically, use `runner.stop_query()`.

 User-Defined Functions (UDFs)
 =============================